Analyze web presence

 The API also exposes a source object for each indicator to illustrate how the indicator quality rating was derived.

-This includes a human-readable explanation and, when relevant, examples from the retrieved dataset respective to the indicator returned.
+This includes a human-readable explanation and, when relevant, examples from the retrieved dataset for the indicator.

 For example, the image_quality indicator returns a list of source URLs for any stock images detected, the spelling_and_grammar indicator lists citations for any found mistakes or inconsistencies, and the broken_links indicator returns a list of URLs found on the website that do not resolve.